 This article was updated on April 14, 2022.

 The following hotels make up the Magic Kingdom Resorts area at Walt Disney World.

-Each Disney World Resort listed above is a Disney Deluxe resort except for Fort Wilderness.
-Additionally, the following three are all considered a monorail resort.
+The Disney World Resorts listed above are considered deluxe resorts except Fort Wilderness.
+Additionally, the following three resorts are all considered monorail resorts.

 - Grand Floridian

 Therefore you can take the monorail from Magic Kingdom to these hotels.
 In addition, you can take a boat to all five of the resorts except for Contemporary.